|Date Posted:||Aug 28, 2019|

 Duties & Responsibilities:

-- Designing or adapting national FP or other reproductive health-related training and mentorship/supportive supervision guidelines and manuals to reflect global evidence and national policies and to employ adult learning approaches.
+- Designing or adapting national neonatal, pediatric or other child health-related training and mentorship/supportive supervision guidelines and manuals to reflect global evidence and national policies and to employ adult learning approaches.

-- Designing or adapting national maternal and newborn health-related training and mentorship/supportive supervision guidelines and manuals to reflect global evidence and national policies and to employ adult learning approaches.
+- Designing or adapting national clinical nutrition and child development-related training and mentorship/supportive supervision guidelines and manuals to reflect global evidence and national policies and to employ adult learning approaches.

-- Conducting Training of Trainer sessions for maternal, critical care, neonatal health-related, and FP and reproductive health-related training's for the teams from government and implementing partners and BPHS implementers at national and provincial levels.
+- Conducting Training of Trainer sessions for clinical nutrition-related trainings for the teams from government and implementing partners and BPHS implementers at national and provincial levels.

 - Developing training schedules as per the training modules/contents